jkornelsen/team_progress/README.md

 - Anytime the story calls for a value that isn't handled automatically, go ahead and make the change in settings—don't worry that you might be bypassing the “official” game.
 - For the **Dating** scenario, track the narrative in a separate markdown document, optionally enhanced by AI.
-- The **Dungeon Crawl** scenario can support multiple players, where the Gamemaster controls the configuration.
+- The **Dungeon Crawl** scenario can potentially support multiple players, where the Gamemaster controls the configuration.
 Use Discord to communicate.

-## Server

-See [Installing](Installation.md) to run from your desktop.